Goodnight Goes Riding and Other Poems

 Rod Miller's horseback adventures.

 Writer Rod Miller’s poems have appeared in several anthologies and numerous periodicals have published his poems, including American Cowboy, Western Horseman, and Range.
 “Tabula Rasa,” from his collection Things a Cowboy Sees and Other Poems won the Western Writers of America Spur Award, and the collection was named Best Poetry Book by Westerners International and the Academy of Western Artists.
 “Song of the Stampede,” from Goodnight Goes Riding and Other Poems was a Spur Award Finalist, and that book was also named Best Poetry Book by Westerners International.
+In 2018, his poem "The Knowing," published in Saddlebag Dispatches magazine, was a Spur Award Finalist.

 writer Rod Miller